retrotheft/svelte-mainloop/README.md

 * [MainLoop.js on github](https://github.com/IceCreamYou/MainLoop.js)
 * [MainLoop.js documentation](https://icecreamyou.github.io/MainLoop.js/docs/#!/api/MainLoop)
-* [Test App](https://retrotheft.github.io/svelte-mainloop/) - reference alongside the Test
+* [Test App](https://retrotheft.github.io/svelte-mainloop/) - reference alongside the Test App code to see some examples of how to use.

 ## Requirements